-The Blank Slate Internet
+The Blank

-A paper for the purpose of discussion
+for the purpose of discussion

-Dr Paul S Prueitt
+Dr Paul S

-Draft: December 10, 2007
+December 10, 2007

-Section 1: Definition of “back plate”
+Section 1: Definition of back plate

-Section II: The
+II: The

 second school position on computing environments

-Implications of second school thought on human
+Implications of second school thought

 computer design

-Second school computer-human interface
+Second school computer-human

 design

-Encapsulated Digital Objects and the back
+Encapsulated Digital Objects and

 plate

-On the usability of systems that have a back plate
+the usability of systems that have a back plate

 Ontology emergence and merging

-A model that corresponds to natural process
+model that corresponds to natural process

-New technical means, the “n”-ary ontological
+New technical means, the n-ary

 model

-Section IV: The
+IV: The

 Back-Plate and Digital Rights Management

-The measurement of categorical invariance in data
+The measurement of categorical invariance

-Measurement is followed by encoding of data
+Measurement is followed by encoding

-A new retrieval and organizing principle based on
+new retrieval and organizing principle based on

 Mill’s logic